-Preclass Reading Yes, you must read form the required text before coming to class.
-By doing the preclass reading, I will be able to allot more time on the more challenging concepts during lecture which will pay-off when you complete the problem sets.
+- Preclass Reading Yes, you must read form the required text before coming to class.
+By doing the preclass reading, I will be able to allot sufficient time on the more challenging concepts during lecture which will payoff when you complete the problem sets.
 The required textbook is the acclaimed On food and cooking: the science and lore of the kitchen by Harold McGee.
 It is an excellent book as indicated by the many positive reviews on Amazon.
 I'm hoping you will not dread the reading assignments but instead look forward to them.
-You should be able to read a page of the text in less than 5 minutes, so I will make sure not to assign more than 12 pages per lecture (about an hour of reading).

-Reading Quizzes Unfortunately, without reading quizzes, I find students often don't do the reading.
-However, I think you will find that the reading quizzes are not too bad.
-I will provide you with reading questions so you know what to focus on when doing the reading.
-Also, the reading quizzes will be open notes (but closed book), so you can jot down the answer to the questions as you read and have the answers available for the reading quiz.
-Below is the scoring for the 3 question reading quizzes.
-As you can see, by just attending class you earn a significant fraction of the points.
-I will allow for three absences (excused or unexcused) when calculating your reading quiz average.
+You should be able to read a page of the text in less than 5 minutes, so I will make sure not to assign more than 12 pages per lecture (about an hour of reading). - Reading Quizzes We will start the lecture with reading questions.
+These will help you assess if you are processing the reading.
+When I assign the reading, I will also provide you with reading questions so you know what to focus on when doing the reading.
+In class, you will receive full credit for taking the reading quiz, independent of what you answer.
+However, the contents of the reading assignments will also be utilized for exams.
+On exams, you will only be given credit for correct answers! - Lecture You should be familiar with this part.
+I attempt to make it engaging and encourage lots of questions. - Cooking Demonstrations Three times during the semester, Chef Mike Coble will visit our class and show off some neat cooking techniques that build upon the science concepts we have been discussing. - Concept Questions This is a pedagogical tool to test whether you understand the main point I'm trying to make during lecture.

-Item Points

-Here at the start of class 2 pts

-First Reading Question 1 pts

-Second Reading Question 1 pts

-Third Reading Question 1 pts

-Here at the end of class 5 pts

-Lecture You should be familiar with this part.
-I attempt to make it engaging and encourage lots of questions.

-Cooking Demonstrations Four times during the semester, Chef Mike Coble will visit our class and show off some neat cooking techniques that build upon the science concepts we have been discussing.

-Concept Questions This is a pedagogical tool to test whether you understand the main point I'm trying to make during lecture.
 I might also use it to check if you understand a subtle issue.
 Concept Questions also improve your ability to discuss and explain your critical and analytical thinking with your classmates.
-They promote active thinking during lecture time (rather than rote note-taking) that is critical to the learning process.
+They promote active thinking during lecture time (rather than rote note-taking) which is critical to the learning process.

-Problem Set Each week, I'll post a problem set on D2L.
-I will try to have the problem set available by Monday so that you can work on it over the course of the week as you learn the material.
+- Problem Set Each week, I'll post a problem set on D2L.
+The problem set will become available on Tuesday.
 It will be due the following Monday.
-However, my hope is that you submit it by Friday and enjoy the weekend.

-Exams There will be two multiple choice exams during the semester.
-These are indicated in the schedule below.

-BBQ Review Session At the end of the semester, Aramark will sponsor a BBQ for the entire class.
-This will serve as a review session for the course and will help students get read students to There will be two multiple choice exams. during the semester.
-These are indicated in the schedule below.

-Final Exam: The final exam is a cumulative exam that occurs at the end of the course.

-Bonus Kitchen_Experiments: Throughout the course of the semester, there will be opportunities to do experiments in your kitchen.
+However, my hope is that you submit it by Friday and enjoy the weekend! - Exams There will be two multiple-choice exams during the semester.
+These are indicated in the schedule below. - BBQ Review Session At the end of the semester, Aramark will sponsor a BBQ for the entire class.
+This will serve as a review session for the course in which you will be asked questions about the science of the food you are eating! - Final Exam: The final exam is a cumulative exam that occurs at the end of the course. - Bonus Kitchen Experiments: Throughout the course of the semester, there will be opportunities to do experiments in your kitchen.
 If completed, you can submit the results of these experiments for bonus credit.
-This bonus credit will be added to your final exam score.
+This bonus credit will be added to your exam scores.